KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 ## Views

+The ``Callouts`` namespace has callout-specific views, that can be used to mimic the native iOS & iPadOS input and action callouts.

 @TabNavigator {

-    @Tab("Callouts.ActionCallout") {
+    @Tab("ActionCallout") {

-        KeyboardKit has an ``Callouts/ActionCallout`` that mimics a native action callout and can be used to present secondary actions for any key:
+        The ``Callouts/ActionCallout`` view mimics a native action callout, and can present secondary actions when a keyboard key is long-pressed:

         ![ActionCallout](actioncallout-350.jpg)

         The view can be styled with a ``Callouts/ActionCalloutStyle``, which is applied with the ``SwiftUI/View/actionCalloutStyle(_:)`` view modifier.
     }

-    @Tab("Callouts.InputCallout") {
+    @Tab("InputCallout") {

-        KeyboardKit has an ``Callouts/InputCallout`` that mimics a native input callout and can be used to show the currently pressed key:
+        The ``Callouts/InputCallout`` view mimics a native input callout, and can be used to show the currently pressed key as the user types:

         ![InputCallout](inputcallout-350.jpg)